EnterpriseDB/tpa/RELNOTES.md

   previously resulted in the creation of world-readable files such as rsyslogd.pid

-- TPA-291 Respect postgres version setting when installing the postgres server package on Barman nodes on RedHat
+- TPA-291 Respect the postgres_package_version setting when installing
+  the Postgres server package to obtain pg_receivewal on Barman instances

 ## v23.8 (2022-11-30)